ResearchComputing/Documentation/The-Allocations-Process.md

    * We need to make sure we have enough resources to accommodate all of our users
    * Helps for reporting to NSF and the CU Research & Innovation Office.
 Summit is funded through a grant from NSF.

-# How does the process work?
+# How does this process work?

 To apply for an allocation, you must do the following: